maivincent/arribachocolat/_i18n/en/_posts/2024-08-17-pacari-60-guayusa.md

 ---
 layout: post
-title: "Pacari - Organic Chocolate with Guayusa - 60% Cocoa"
+title: Pacari - Organic Chocolate with Guayusa - 60% Cocoa
 tags: [Dark, Guayusa]
 categories: [Pacari]
 ---

 Guayusa is an aromatic, stimulating herb mainly cultivated in Ecuador.
 It was therefore expected that Pacari would incorporate it into a chocolate bar.